QuTAM/QuFI/README.md

 # QuFI-Pennylane

-This repository is a fork containing the Pennylane code adaptation work of the original Qiskit based QuFI (Quantum Fault Injector) proposed by Oliveira _et al._ in the paper [QuFI: a Quantum Fault Injector to Measure the Reliability of Qubits and Quantum Circuits](https://arxiv.org/abs/2203.07183).
+This repository contains the Pennylane code adaptation work of the original Qiskit based QuFI (Quantum Fault Injector) proposed by Oliveira _et al._ in the paper [QuFI: a Quantum Fault Injector to Measure the Reliability of Qubits and Quantum Circuits](https://arxiv.org/abs/2203.07183).

 ## Installation